-Operational Fires are considered fires in open pits; fires for burning debris resulting from land-clearing activities for new structures and road construction;
+Operational Fires are considered fires in open pits; fires for burning debris resulting from land-clearing activities for new structures and road construction; and the open burning of non-contaminated, chemically untreated, wooden construction waste, wooden pallets, and cleared brush/stumps not associated with actions designed to mitigate potential wildland fires.

-- F. Fire Patrols - 1.
-Seller-furnished fire patrols shall be instituted, where required by the Company, to increase the level of protection within an area because of ongoing activities, or lack of impaired fire protection measures (passive or active). - NOTE: Qualification is documented via completion of General Employee Training and the required reading on the Use of Portable Fire Extinguishers. - 2.
-Personnel performing fire patrol duties shall be designated and instructed in the following subjects. - a) Basic fire recognition and fire hazard identification; - b) Identification of Class A, B, C, and D type fires; - c) Use of the various types of portable fire extinguishers available; and - d) Proper procedure for sounding the fire alarm and notifying the Facility Building Manager/Operations Manager. - 3.
-Fire patrol personnel shall have no other duties that would interfere with their ability to monitor the Facility/area or immediately sound the alarm should a fire start.
+F. Fire Patrols

+- Seller-furnished fire patrols shall be instituted, where required by the Company, to increase the level of protection within an area because of ongoing activities, or lack of impaired fire protection measures (passive or active). - 2.
+Personnel performing fire patrol duties shall be designated and instructed in the following subjects. - a) Basic fire recognition and fire hazard identification; - b) Identification of Class A, B, C, and D type fires; - c) Use of the various types of portable fire extinguishers available; and - d) Proper procedure for sounding the fire alarm and notifying the Facility Building Manager/Operations Manager.

+NOTE: This is documented via completion of General Employee Training and the required reading on the Use of Portable Fire Extinguishers.

+3. Fire patrol personnel shall have no other duties that would interfere with their ability to monitor the Facility/area or immediately sound the alarm should a fire start.
 Fire Patrols shall check all affected areas of the Facility fires, including locked areas.
 Fire Patrols shall patrol their assigned areas on a Company-designated frequency and maintain a log documenting time of completion of each scheduled route.
-Documentation of fire patrol activities shall be submitted to the Company. - G. Flammable Liquid Storage Cabinets - 1.
-Seller's flammable liquid storage cabinets require Company authorization for quantity, type and location. - Not more than 120 gallons of Class I, II and III liquids shall be stored in a single cabinet.
-Of this total, not more than 60 gallons may be of Class I or II liquids. - 3.
-Flammable liquid storage cabinets shall be grounded if flammable liquids are dispensed or transferred from a conductive container located in the cabinet to another conductive container.
+Documentation of fire patrol activities shall be submitted to the Company.

+G. Flammable Liquid Storage Cabinets

+- 1. Seller's flammable liquid storage cabinets require Company authorization for quantity, type and location. - 2.
+Not more than 120 gallons of Class I, II and III liquids shall be stored in a single cabinet.
+Of this total, not more than 60 gallons may be of Class I or II liquids. - Flammable liquid storage cabinets shall be grounded if flammable liquids are dispensed or transferred from a conductive container located in the cabinet to another conductive container.
 Bonding shall be provided between the containers. - 4.
 When a flammable liquid cabinet is used indoors, the vent opening shall be sealed with a properly fitted bung(s).
 If a cabinet is vented, it must be vented directly to the outside, by a method approved for the individual cabinet by the Company. - 5.
-Original plastic shipping containers are acceptable for storage of flammable and combustible liquids in an approved flammable liquid storage cabinet.
+Original plastic shipping containers are acceptable for storage of flammable and combustible liquids in an approved flammable liquid storage cabinet. - 6.
+Aerosol containers with flammable/combustible propellants or contents shall be stored in flammable liquid cabinets, unless required for immediate use. - 7.
+Flammable liquid cabinets shall not be used for storage of liquid, solid, or gaseous oxidizing materials, organic peroxide formulation, flammable compressed gas cylinders, or explosives.